 How to prioritise inner work

-You begin this deep work when you make the choice to stop the world and get off, to shut the door and ask your highest self what to do next.
+You begin this work every time you make the choice to stop the world and get off, to shut the door and ask your highest self what to do next.
 It requires that first, you change your perception of time well spent and trust that time communing with your sacred self will reap untold benefits, providing clarity, easing anxiety and allowing you to tap into your vast well of creativity.

 Inner work will quickly convince you that life is magical.
 Just writing in my journal cheers me up and makes me feel like my own wise best friend.
 Never before has this practice let me down.
-On its pages, my best self is revealed to me: the wise woman, the poet, the visionary.
+On its pages, my best self is revealed to me: The wise woman, the poet, the visionary.
 It is the voice in my journal that has imbued me with the gift of avoiding many potential disasters in life.
-It is she who has made this highly-sensitive soul and anxious personality truly resilient.
+It is she who has made this highly-sensitive soul truly resilient.
 By accessing my highest self through inner work I have been able to feel the fear and do it anyway – creating a life filled with things that truly matter to me.